zio/zio/docs/resources/ecosystem/community.md

 ## ZIO AWS

-[ZIO AWS](https://github.com/vigoo/zio-aws) is a low-level ZIO interface for all the AWS services.
+[ZIO AWS](https://github.com/vigoo/zio-aws) is a low-level AWS wrapper for ZIO for all the AWS services using the AWS Java SDK v2.

 ### Introduction